 Photographs must be:

-- facing forward and looking straight at the camera
+- be facing forward and looking straight at the camera

-- with eyes open, visible and free from reflection or glare from glasses
+- have your eyes open, visible and free from reflection or glare from glasses

 How long will it take to receive my SKILLcard?